VandinLab/TopKWY/src/README.md

 3. maximum length of one transaction (i.e., maximum number of items in each transaction);
 4. total number of transactions;
 5. file name of the dataset labels (the path must be relative to TopKWY executable);
-6. a default value for jp (used if it is not specified in the arguments);
-7. a default value for alpha (used if it is not specified in the arguments).

 Example for mushroom dataset:
 ```